Students and their current activities

 Ph.D.
 2010.
 Female reproductive strategies in

 ungulates.
-Julien is now a Lecturer at the University of
+Julien is now an Assistant Professor at the

 Ewe Green P (i6) was 3 years old in 2006, when she gave birth but her lamb died neonatally.
 Over the next 6 years, she produced 6 sons and 1 daughter, but only 2 of her descendants were alive in June 2014.
 At age 11, she has another year or two before entering reproductive senescence.